 Fix code issues.

-The Upgrade assistant takes care of a lot of basic issues, but usually leaves you with several remaining issues depending on the codebase.
-Fixing remaining code issues might be trivial or it might not.
-For example, you may have dependencies on other .NET 4 components that do not support ASP.NET Core, in which case you need to find replacements or live without those components.
+The Upgrade assistant handles many basic issues but usually leaves you with several remaining issues depending on the codebase.
+Fixing remaining code issues might be trivial, or it might not.
+For example, you may depend on other .NET 4 components that do not support ASP.NET Core, where you need to find replacements or live without those components.
 You may have a lot of .NET 4 code of your own to upgrade which the Upgrade assistant cannot help you with.
 You may depend on deprecated Optimizely packages.

 The Breaking changes in CMS 12 can help you figure out where you may need to do some work.
 You could also run the Upgrade assistant to see what you are left with.

-After the codebase is upgraded to ASP.NET Core, and everything works locally, DXP customers will need to migrate their service environment to the latest version using the migration tool that is available in the portal.
+After the codebase is upgraded to ASP.NET Core, and everything works locally, DXP customers must migrate their service environment to the latest version using the migration tool available in the portal.